aginies/virt-scenario/README.md

 IE: setting up a secure VM is not so easy from scratch, this tool will prepare the host, the XML guest config with secure parameter, and will deal with all the certificate, attestation and launch measurement.
 In only 2 commands you can start a secure VM on an AMD SEV system!
+It also simplify the usage of disk Image encryption.

 Customization to match a specific scenario is not graved in stone.
 The idea is to prepare a configuration which should improved the usage compared to a basic setting.